 But just because she was doodling doesn’t mean she wasn’t listening, and it certainly doesn’t mean she wasn’t thinking.
-Though doodling is not exactly a hotbed of neuroscientific and psychological research, a few groups around the world have started looking at the benefits of doodling and it can help improve your cognitive performance on tasks such as memory retention, listening, creativity, and emotional expression.
-So next time you find yourself doodling away, don’t stop and think you should be doing something useful: you are.
+Quite the opposite, in fact!
+A few groups around the world have started looking at the benefits of doodling and the research is astounding.
+As it turns out, those simple scribbles can do everything from sharpening your creativity to boosting your productivity, focus and mood.

-Doodling is more than just a way to stop yourself from daydreaming and keeping your brain from falling asleep though.
+Doodling is more than just a way to stop yourself from daydreaming and keeping your brain from falling asleep.
 The act of drawing is creative in itself and can help you come up with ideas to solve whatever problems you might be stuck on.

 Doodling can also help generate and refine ideas that you have already had.
 In this respect, it seems authors are common doodlers.
 Alexander Pushkin would doodle the faces and people from his poems along the edges of his manuscripts, presumably allowing them to come to life in his imagination.